EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Experimental Results and Analysis

-To the best of current knowledge, no publicly available benchmark exists for the dynamic multi-product delivery FAFSP with dual kitting constraints.
+To the best of our knowledge, no publicly available benchmark exists for the dynamic multi-product delivery FAFSP with dual kitting constraints.
 Consequently, the experimental evaluation in this study is conducted on a collection of test datasets that integrate real-world industrial instances and synthetically generated instances.
-The real-world instances originate from the order and resource configuration data of a Chinese home-appliance manufacturer within a specific period, including information on order structure, machine resources, and dynamic order arrivals.
+The real-world instances originate from the order and resource configuration data of a Chinese home-appliance manufacturer within a specific period, including information on order structure, machine resources, and order arrival distribution.
 The generated instances follow the settings commonly adopted in existing dynamic scheduling studies~\cite{basir2018bi,lei2023large,qiu2024multi} for configuring order arrival processes.

-In the dynamic FAFSP, the multi-level system comprises $m_{1} \in \{1, \ldots, AM\}$ assembly lines and $m_{2} \in \{1, \ldots, PM\}$ processing machines.
-The structural information of the product is extracted from the actual production data, and the machine qualification set for each operation is determined by a flexibility factor $\varphi$.
-The probability distribution of the number of products $n$ in each order is given by Eq.~\ref{eq41}.
-The processing rate of the assembly lines, $V_{a}$, follows a normal distribution $V_{a} \sim \mathcal{N}(8, 2)$, the average processing rate in the processing stage, $V_{p}$, is set to $0.8 V_{a}$.
-Order due dates follow a uniform distribution $[L(1-T-R/2), \; L(1-T+R/2)]$, in accordance with the method of~\cite{basir2018bi}, where $L$ denotes the lower bound of the makespan computed as in Eq.~\ref{eq42}, and $T$ and $R$ are hyperparameters controlling the range of $DT_i$, usually set between 0 and 1.
-At the initial time, a subset of orders already exists, while subsequent arrivals follow a Poisson process.
-Specifically, the inter-arrival time between two consecutive orders follows an exponential distribution with mean $\lambda$, where $\lambda$ corresponds to the estimated completion time with load for the average of orders that have arrived up to step $t-1$, computed according to Eq.~\ref{eq43} and~\ref{eq44}.
-The workload factor is denoted by $\mu$, and the number of dynamically arriving orders is $\alpha \in \{20, 50\}$, and the order arrival times are defined by Eq.~\ref{eq45}.
-To evaluate the performance of LLM4DRD under different order arrival frequencies and production loads, instances with different operating conditions are generated by adjusting $(m_1, m_2, \varphi, \mu ,\alpha)$, and various experiments are designed for a comprehensive evaluation.
+In the dynamic FAFSP, the machines and jobs in the processing stage can be represented as $m_{1} \in M_p$ and $j_1 \in J_p$, while the assembly lines and jobs are represented as $m_{2} \in M_a$ and $j_2 \in J_a$.
+The product structure is extracted from the actual production data, and the machine qualification for each job is determined by a flexibility factor $\varphi$.
+According to manufacturer statistics, the probability distribution of the number of products $n$ of each order is given by $P(X=n)=(1/2)^n$.
+The processing rate of the assembly lines, $V_{a}$, follows a normal distribution $V_{a} \sim \mathcal{N}(8, 2)$, the average processing rate $V_{p}$ in the processing stage is set to $0.8 V_{a}$.
+Order due dates follow a uniform distribution $[L(1-T-R/2), \; L(1-T+R/2)]$, in accordance with~\cite{basir2018bi}, where $L$ denotes the lower bound of the makespan computed as in Eq.~\ref{eq42}.
+Then $T$ and $R$ are hyperparameters controlling the range of $DT_i$, usually set between 0 and 1.